appacademy/job-search-guide/weeks/08/D1/day_one_overview.md

 ## Today's Learning Goals:

-- Give an example of a use-case for Topological Sort
+- Explain the Longest Common Subsequence problem
+- What is the use case for Higher Order Components?
-- What is a difference between Topological Sort and DFS?
+- What is a Higher Order Function?
-- On which types of Graphs can we do a topological sort?
-- What data structure do we use to assist with the topological sort algorithm?
-- Explain TCP, and why it is a necessary protocol
+- What is a Higher Order Component?
-- When is using an IIFE necessary?
+- How do HOCs replace classical inheritance?
-- What is the syntax for an IIFE?
+- What is provisioning in the context of SOA?
-- Give one explanation for why we have to make AJAX requests in `componentDidMount`
+- What tools are available for ensuring and testing resiliency?

-## Practice
+## Update and Practice 30 minutes of Flashcards

-**The learning goals are designed so that they can be used as Flash Card questions.
-Practice for at least 30 minutes today.**

-### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
+### Practice Alogrithms
 * Do 1 Leetcode or Hackerrank Problem
 * Do 1 whiteboarding problem